JoeWarwick/XFormGen/README.md

 # XFormGen
-XSD to XFORM implementation in VB.net
+XSD to XFORM implementation in C#